Lyrics: LIVE from Death Row & FREEDOM FIRST Songs

 When people typically think of an artist, what usually comes to mind is someone who uses their imagination to capture and convey reality as it is seen and felt.
 In the main, what we do (or leave undone) in the course of our everyday lives is viewed as insignificant, unless or until we are thrown into the crucible of adverse circumstances and forced to demand from Self the strength and focus necessary to overcome seemingly insurmountable odds.

-I write and recite these words on January the 2nd 2022, less than two years away from my proposed execution, which is scheduled to take place on November the 16th 2023.
+I write and recite these words on September the 10th, 2023, a little over three years away from my proposed execution, which is scheduled to take place on January the 13th, 2027.
 In other words, I'm standing on the brink of my existence, staring directly into that terrifying darkness that awaits us all.
 It's a difficult dilemma to be in, I won't lie, but the only way to face it is to make it mean something; it is in this very strict sense of the word that I consider myself an artist: someone who’s trying to make a way out of no way.

 The music you are about to listen to comes out of the realm of the impossible, something that, in reality, should not have been doable.
 Whether or not I am successful in stopping these people from killing me, you are right now listening to my last will and testament, the embodiment of everything I've endured, learned, and conquered.